r-karimi/vesicle-picker/README.md

 10. Modify csparc_login.ini to match your active CryoSPARC instance from which micrographs will be imported into Vesicle Picker and into which particle locations will be exported.

 ## Usage ##

+Before processing your own dataset, we recommend working through the introductory Jupyter notebook [`tests/find_vesicles.ipynb`](tests/find_vesicles.ipynb).
+This notebook describes how the program imports data residing in cryosparc and describes each step of the processing pipeline.

+To process your own dataset, follow the steps below:

+	### CryoSPARC Actions ###

+ 	First...

 ## Reference ##